Welcome

 Which do you prefer?

-For the purposes of this course, Tchaikovsky represents commercial fiction and Schoenberg represents literary fiction.
+For the purposes of this course, Tchaikovsky represents good storytelling (commercial fiction) and Schoenberg represents literary fiction.
 What is the difference between commercial fiction and literary fiction?
 You can ask what is the difference between the two styles of music and you will have your answer.

 Both Tchaikovsky and commercial fiction are read and enjoyed by a wide audience, while Schoenberg and literary fiction are read and enjoyed by very few.

-This course is designed to help writers understand the craft of writing commercial fiction.
+This course is designed to help writers understand the craft of writing commercial fiction - stories that appeal to a broad audience.

 There are certain books, symphonies, and paintings that are considered greats.
 What is it that makes them great?
 Within each of these disciplines - writing, music, and painting - an artist must have an understanding of the components necessary to create something worthy of enjoyment by a wide audience.